Ulster University Foundation Degree in Computing

-The Foundation Degree also provides students with an opportunity to undertake a structured work-based learning placement within the computing industry during the final year of the programme.
-It is the responsibility of the student to obtain a suitable work placement employer, however assistance will be provided by the college as required.
+The Foundation Degree provides you with an opportunity to undertake a structured work- based learning placement within the computing industry during the final year of the programme.
+It is the responsibility of the student to obtain a suitable work placement employer; however, assistance will be provided by the college as required.

 This course will grant you the status of Ulster University Associate Student.

-Students must also undertake a further 60 credits worth of optional modules (listed below).
+Optional Modules Year 2 Students must also undertake a further 60 credits’ worth of optional modules (listed below).
 Currently, the optional modules are structured into two distinct pathways; however, it may be possible to study modules from both paths depending on timetable constraints.